jlangr/ccode2/classes.md

 Ahh, very nice.
 The service delegates responsibility to the Holding class, where its `dateDue` method presumably covers all the calculation details.
 The Holding class (or perhaps another class it depends on) absorbs such changes.
 The HoldingService class is isolated from them.

-The support for `dateDue` itself is a responability that could disappear (some libraries have done it).
+The support for `dateDue` itself is a responsibility that could disappear (some libraries have done it).
 If and when that occurs, we'll look to shield HoldingService from similar, subsequent changes.

 ## Where Reasons to Change Hide